dawsontechclub/dawsontech.club/src/pages/index.md

           There are no minimum requirements.
 Your commitment is entirely based on your motivation and curiosity.
         content_align: left
-      - title: Can I get a refund on my tickets?
+      - title: Do I need a computer to join?
         title_align: left
         content: >-
           Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec aliquet